 Committed to Developing Leaders for Life, the university seeks undergraduate students that have shown a strong dedication to their educational pursuit throughout their high school and college careers.
 The undergraduate admissions process is simple – just follow the steps below.

-Applications are accepted throughout the year for freshmen, transfer, and international students.
-High School students are strongly encouraged to apply for admission in the fall of their senior year or as early as possible.
+Applications are accepted throughout the year for incoming freshmen, transfer, and international students.
+High School students are strongly encouraged to apply for admission in the fall of their senior year.
+The application for Fall semester opens on August 1st one year prior to the semester start.
+The application for Spring semester opens on January 15th one year prior to the semester start.

 How to Apply